rdavidsc/JQfadeInChain/README.md

 # JQfadeInChain

-A jQuery function to make elements of a HTML page Fade In consecutively without write a lot of JS.
+A jQuery function to make elements of a HTML page Fade In sequentially without write a lot of JS.

 ## Install: